alessandromagrini/gammadlm/README.md

 `gammadlm` is an R package implementing the hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables.
 A panel structure can be taken into account.
 The reference paper is:

 A. Magrini (2022).
-A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables. _Austrian Journal of Statistics_, 51(2): 40-46. https://doi.org/10.17713/ajs.v51i2.1244
+A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables. _Austrian Journal of Statistics_, 51(2): 40-46. <a href="https://doi.org/10.17713/ajs.v51i2.1244" target="_blank">10.17713/ajs.v51i2.1244</a>

 R (The R Project for Statistical Computing) needs to be installed on your system in order